slapd−ldap — LDAP backend to slapd

 Specify the use of TLS when a regular connection is initialized.
 The StartTLS extended operation will be used unless the URI directive protocol scheme is

-which defaults to "demand".
+tls_reqcertwhich defaults to "demand".

-when set to yes
+when set to yes, create a temporary

 connection whenever competing with other threads for a